 May have Anti-inflammatory Activity

-Although caution must be taken when taking any essential oil internally, this research suggests that lemon balm essential oil may be an option for treating inflammation topically or internally.
+Although caution must be taken when taking any essential oil internally, this research suggests that lemon balm essential oil may be an option for treating inflammation.

 May Help Treat Alzheimer’s Disease

 There is conflicting research regarding the effectiveness of lemon balm essential oil for treating Alzheimer’s.
 Scientists in one study tested the effectiveness of Melissa for agitation in people who have severe dementia.
 Agitation is a common problem to manage with individuals who have dementia, especially if they have severe cognitive impairment.
 A small number of patients in this study were tested and about 60% of them saw a reduction in agitation.
 The result of this clinical trial simply indicated the need for more research and controlled trials with lemon balm essential oil.